Gail Porter

 Gail Porter (born 23 March 1971) is a Scottish television personality, former model and actress.
 She started her television career in children's TV, before branching out into modelling and presenting mainstream TV.
-In the 1990s, she famously posed nude for FHM, which was projected on to the Houses of Parliament.
+In 1999, she posed nude for FHM, an image which was projected on to the Houses of Parliament.
 Later in her career, Porter has been affected by alopecia, a condition which causes hair loss.